Baggins5066/Botlivia-Blevitron/replit.md

   - **Portable** - Works outside of Replit, no database needed
   - **Version-controllable** - Can be committed to git
   - **Thread-safe** - File locking prevents concurrent write issues
-  - **Structured data** - Notes array and preferences JSON for each user
+  - **Simple structure** - Each user has a description field defining their persona
   - **Easy backup** - Simply copy the JSON file

 ### Migrating from PostgreSQL to Local Storage